dddrrreee/cs140e-23win/labs/14-vm-ops/README.md

    - making sure the state is coherent.

-You'll write assembly helper routines implement these (put them in `12-vm/code/your-mmu-asm.s`) and then at the end remove our `staff-vm-asm.o` from the `Makefile`.
+You'll write assembly helper routines implement these (put them in `13-vm-page-table/code/your-mmu-asm.s`) and then at the end remove our `staff-mmu-asm.o` from the `Makefile`.
 Mechanically, you will go through, one-at-a-time and replace every function prefixed with `staff_` to be your own code.
 The code is setup so that you can knock these off one at a time, making sure that things work after each modification.

+At the end, you can replace all our code (the `staff-mmu-asm.o` in the previous 12 and 13 labs).
+At that point all the code for two different ways to do VM will be yours.
+They aren't fancy, but they are complete.
+From these working examples you should be able to make a much fancier system if you are inclined or (my favorite) a much faster one.
+In addition, these are the most complex topics in the ARM.
+They are generally the most complex on any architecture.
+Now that you understand them (roughly): there is nothing harder.
+You have the ability to drop in anywhere and figure things out.

 If you look in `mmu.h` you'll see the five routines you have to implement, which will be in `mmu-asm.S`: